bdaiinstitute/spot_ros2/spot_ros2_control/README.md

 Commands can be sent on the topic `/<Robot Name>/forward_position_controller/commands`.
 This will forward position commands directly to the spot sdk through the hardware interface.

 > [!CAUTION]
 > When using the forward position controller, there is no safety mechanism in place to ensure smooth motion.
-The ordering of the command must match the ordering of the joints specified in the controller configuration file ([here for robots with an arm](config/spot_default_controllers_with_arm.yaml) or [here for robots without an arm](config/spot_default_controllers_without_arm.yaml)).
+The ordering of the command must match the ordering of the joints specified in the controller configuration file ([here for robots with an arm](config/spot_default_controllers_with_arm.yaml) or [here for robots without an arm](config/spot_default_controllers_without_arm.yaml)), and the robot can move in unpredictable and dangerous ways if this is not set correctly.
+Make sure to keep a safe distance from the robot when working with this controller and ensure the e-stop can easily be pressed if needed.

+Additionally, the state publisher node, object synchronization node, and image publisher nodes from [`spot_driver`](../spot_driver/) will get launched by default when running on the robot to provide extra information such as odometry topics and camera feeds.
+To turn off the image publishers (which can cause problems with bandwidth), add the launch argument `launch_image_publishers:=false`.

 ## Mock